This page may contain affiliate links. Learn More.

-The easiest gift to give is cash.
+The easiest idea for daycare provider gifts is cash.
 How much cash?
 That’s up to your budget and what you feel is appropriate.
 I’ve received $10 all the way to $500 cash as a gift.
 I liked them both and everything in between.

-Cash makes easy gifts for daycare provider they can to get what they want.
+Cash makes easy gifts for daycare provider.
+They can get what they want.
 Many parents do gifts for the daycare.
 This is great to some providers and others feel it’s impersonal like parents are just buying something else for their kids.
-Is that a gift for daycare provider?
+Are those daycare provider gifts or kid’s gifts?
 I don’t know.
 I like practical gifts, so it depends on the person.

 Giving cash would be a way to let the childcare provider decide if they want to spend money on themselves or the kids.

-Gift cards to a craft store like Hobby Lobby or for an experience like movie tickets or something else you know your provider enjoys doing are great too.
+Gift cards to a craft store like Hobby Lobby or for an experience like movie tickets or something else you know your provider enjoys doing are great daycare provider gifts too.

 Remember, again, be personal.
 Don’t buy your provider a large shirt when they are a 2x.
 Maybe the provider’s husband would be helpful in finding out the size.
 He would also know if his wife didn’t want you to know.

-Great gifts for daycare providers is some of their favorite coffee or tea or a case of the soda they drink.
+Great daycare provider gifts are some of their favorite coffee or tea or a case of the soda they drink.
 Think about the vices you need and find out what gets them through their day.
 Chocolate is usually a big hit with providers too.

-Should you go together with other parents on a group gift for your child care provider?
+Should you go together with other parents on a group gift for a daycare provider?
 Sure.
 That’s a thoughtful idea.
 My parents have done that for me many times over the years and it always makes me feel special that they took the time to coordinate something like that.
 Individual things are awesome as well.
 Whatever works for you.